Like most M7 MBA programs, MIT Sloan interviews are by invitation only.

 In 250 words or less, please describe a time when you contributed toward making a work environment or organization more welcoming, inclusive, and diverse.”

-For this essay, you need to identify one meaningful example and then extract lessons learned that showcase the kind of person you are and leader you hope to be.
-Your answer stands to communicate how you will engage with the very diverse and global community at MIT Sloan, and how you will add value.
+.
+For this essay, you need to identify one meaningful example and then extract lessons learned that showcase the kind of person you are and the leader you hope to be.
+Your answer should communicate how you will engage with the very diverse and global community at MIT Sloan and how you will add value.

 It’s also excellent foreshadowing for the questions you can expect in your interview, as they tend to skew toward behavioral.
 Like many programs, Sloan perceives past behavior as a predictor of your future potential, and you can anticipate that your interviewer will want to explore this in more depth during your interview.